 Interested in understanding bicycle and pedestrian traffic in your area?
 This resource is for you!
 While there are many ways to quantify bicycling and walking, this guide focuses on bicycle and pedestrian count programs.
 Counting provides information on the level of intersections, paths and roadways; a dataset already available for motor vehicles, but lacking for non-motorized travelers.
 Agencies who show clear evidence of use are more likely to receive funding for projects.
 Here we summarize information on how to create or improve a bicycle and pedestrian count program.
-We use the basic outline provided by FHWA's 2013 Traffic Monitoring Guide (TMG), Chapter 4 Traffic Monitoring for Non-Motorized Traffic.
-As more agencies begin counting biking and walking, we'll learn more about bicycle and pedestrian counting and add more to the site.
+We use the basic outline provided by <a href="https://example.com/phase-state-st